shogunxam/ESP32_BLETracker/README.md

 A topic with helpfull system information:<br>
 &lt;LOCATION&gt;/&lt;GATEWAY_NAME&gt;/&lt;BLE_ADDRESS&gt;/sysinfo, payload: { "uptime":&lt;timesinceboot&gt;,"version":&lt;versionnumber&gt;,"SSID":&lt;WiFiSSID&gt;,"IP":&lt;ipnumber&gt;}

-### OTA Update
+### WEB Server
-Since version 1.3 it's possible update the firmware using the web server integrated in the BLETracker.<br>
+A WEB server is integrated into the BLETracker, it can be accessed using a web browser and the ip or the network name of the traker.<br>
-Simply acces the device inside a browser using its ip or networkname and choose the .bin file to upload.<br>
+The WEB server can be used to see some system informations and to update the firmware using an OTA Update, simply choosing the .bin file to upload.<br>
-Default user and password are:<br>
+Default credential to access the WEB Server are:<br>
 user: admin<br>
 password: admin<br>